tscrosb/javascript-calculator/README.md

 # Javascript Calculator

-This is a Calculator, built as part of the freeCodeCamp Front End Development Libraries Certification
+This is a working javascript calculator, built as part of the freeCodeCamp Front End Development Libraries Certification

 Working Demo: (https://tscrosb.github.io/javascript-calculator/)